 DBA Act

-The lifting of the enforcement moratorium has raised many questions among clients.
+DBA Act – What Does It Mean?
+The upcoming lifting of the enforcement moratorium on the DBA Act has raised many questions for clients.
 Can I still work with freelancers (zzp'ers) after January 1, 2025?
-How will the DBA Law (Wet DBA) be enforced?
-And what criteria will be used to assess false self-employment?
-In the articles below, we answer these and other questions to help you further.
+How will the DBA Law be enforced?
+What criteria will be used to assess false self-employment?
+In the articles below, we answer these and other key questions to guide you through the changes.

 What does the DBA legislation mean for clients?